Avion Super Cinema

 It became a bingo hall almost immediately after and continued for over 40 years.

-In 2001, the faience tiles were in poor condition and were removed with the walls underneath being rendered and painted – this has considerably smartened up the facade and indicates that the Avion was scheduled to be around for some years to come.
+In 2001, the faience tiles were in poor condition and were removed with the walls underneath being rendered and painted - this has considerably smartened up the façade and indicates that the Avion Cinema building was scheduled to be around for some years to come.
 Unfortunately, due to increased Government taxes on bingo, the Gala Bingo Club was closed on 1st August 2009, and the building was put up for sale.
+It was taken over by the J.D.
+Wetherspoon chain of pubs.
+The interior has been gutted and the stage house has been demolished to provide an open-air drinking & smoking area.